ansible-collections/amazon.cloud/docs/amazon.cloud.s3_bucket_module.rst

                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
                         <span style="color: purple">integer</span>
-                         / <span style="color: red">required</span>
                     </div>
                 </td>
                 <td>
                 </td>
                 <td>
-                        <div>Specified the number of days an object is noncurrent before Amazon S3 can perform the associated action</div>
+                        <div>Specified the number of days an object is noncurrent before Amazon S3 can perform the associated action.</div>
                 </td>
             </tr>